ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

 Notes / Troubleshooting
 =======================

-The All-at-once ESC calibration mode simply causes the APM to pass through the pilot's throttle directly through to the ESCs.
-If you power up the APM while in this mode you’ll send the same PWM signal to all the ESCs.
+The All-at-once ESC calibration mode simply causes the autopilot to pass through the pilot's throttle directly through to the ESCs.
+If you power up the autopilot while in this mode you’ll send the same PWM signal to all the ESCs.
 That's all it does.
 Many ESCs use full throttle at startup to enter programming mode, full throttle postition is then saved as the upper end point and when you pull the throttle down to zero, that